gh0ulz77/SXJ-TEstings-f/README.md

 ---

 ## Collaboration & Licensing
 SXJ Embedded System Labs operates as a closed-beta R&D group.
+This repository and all contained assets are protected under the **SXJ Proprietary License (2026)**.

 For inquiries regarding project collaboration or hardware auditing:

 **SXJ Embedded System Labs | Secure X-Core J-Frame**
-*Precision Hardware.
-Hardened Logic.*
+*Secure by Design.
+Driven by X-Core.
+SXJ: Precision Embedded Systems.
+Proprietary Excellence.*

 ---
 © 2026 SXJ Embedded System Labs.
 All rights reserved.